Key Takeaways

 “When you’re dealing with an annuity, it is, for the most part, an insurance [product] — It’s a guaranteed product,” financial advisor Chip Stapleton told the Annuity.org Podcast.
 “So if you are a very risk-averse investor, having something like an annuity can provide you a lot of an escape from the stress of market volatility.”

-When thinking about the question, “When is an annuity a good idea,” the first thought that comes to my mind is if an annuity will be suitable for the individual that I am trying to assist.
-Annuities are best suited for providing a guaranteed lifetime income, or guaranteed joint lifetime income that, unlike other asset classes, cannot be outlived.
-Annuities may also be suitable for the individual, if they see the value of removing volatility from a portion of their assets.
-If these are important considerations for the client, then I would have to say, for this individual, yes, an annuity will be a good idea.
+Annuities are best suited for providing a guaranteed lifetime income, or a guaranteed joint lifetime income, that cannot be outlived—unlike other asset classes.
+They may also be suitable for individuals who value removing volatility from a portion of their assets.
+If these considerations are important to the client, then an annuity would be a good idea for them.

 You Need a Customizable Option